York Lions football: 2020–2021

-2022
+2022 season

 Prior to the season starting, Craney promoted Special Teams Coordinator, Nathaniel Griffith, to Offensive Coordinator, and hired former CFLer Brian Jones as the new Special Teams Coordinator.
 During the 2022 season, the Lions finished 1–7 with their lone win coming against the McMaster Marauders, whom had to forfeit the contest for having an ineligible player on their roster.

 The biggest bright spot for the season was KR/SB Alfred Olay, whom led the nation in All-purpose yards (1,377 yards) and was named a First-team U Sports All-Canadian returner; the first Lion to be named to that team since Andre Durie in 2004.
 Olay also was an OUA First-team All-Star returner, with DE Jason Janvier-Messier and LB Matt Dean being named to the Second-team.

 After the season, Craney stepped down as Head Coach with Okpro again being named the Interim Head Coach.
 Craney was the longest tenured Head Coach in the history of the program at 12 seasons.

-2023
+2023 season

 During the 2023 offseason, Okpro and York parted ways, leaving a vacancy at head coach.
 After a search for a replacement, Offensive Coordinator Nathaniel Griffith and Special Teams Coordinator Brian Jones were named Associate Head Coaches just two weeks prior to the start of the regular season.
 This marked the 2nd time in program history that York would name associate Head Coaches to lead the program.

 York started the campaign with an 83–0 loss to the eventual Yates Cup Champion Western Mustangs, but bounced back to a closer 53–32 loss against the Waterloo Warriors.
 York lost every other remaining game by wide margins; being outscored 10 to 424 in the remaining 6 games.
 This included an 87–0 loss to the Queen's Gaels, which set their single-game record for most points scored and largest margin of victory in the program's 141-year history, and an 88–7 loss to the Guelph Gryphons, which is the most points scored in a single game in their history.

 After the disastrous 2023 season where the Lions allowed an average of 70 points per game and only scored 5.25 points per game, York's athletic department started a national search for a new head coach.

 The York Lions during warm-ups (09/14/2024).